Termites swarm in the South as their mating season begins

 BILOXI, Miss.
 (AP) — Thick swarms of termites are appearing nightly throughout south Mississippi, signaling that their mating season is underway.

-The winged insects — often called swarmers — are likely Formosan termites, The Sun Herald reported.
+The Sun Herald reports that the winged insects — often called swarmers — are likely Formosan termites.

-The species arrived in Mississippi in the mid-1980s, according to the Mississippi State University Extension Service.
+The Mississippi State University Extension Service says the species arrived in Mississippi in the mid-1980s.

-Formosan termites are also found in Texas, Louisiana, Alabama, Georgia, Florida and the Carolinas, according to the Louisiana State University College of Agriculture.
+The Louisiana State University College of Agriculture says Formosan termites are also found in Texas, Louisiana, Alabama, Georgia, Florida and the Carolinas.

 The Formosans swarm at dusk and are strongly attracted to lights.